uyuni-project/sumaform/README_ADVANCED.md

 ## Large deployments

-In the case of the Build Validation test suite, or when trying to reproduce situations with a large number of clients, it is adviced to use `large_deployment` option.
+In the case of the Build Validation test suite, or when trying to reproduce situations with a large number of clients, it is advised to use `large_deployment` option.
 This option is inspired by the documentation at https://documentation.suse.com/suma/4.3/en/suse-manager/specialized-guides/large-deployments/tuning.html, and it will apply the following settings on the server:

 ```
 ### /etc/rhn/rhn.conf